Logo_Color

 🔗Integration with Teams, Power BI, M365

-🖥️Own UI designed for PMO and SRO users
+🖥️Own UI designed for the PPM Community, PMO and SRO's

-📊Native reporting — not dependent on Power BI
+📊Native reporting — not dependent but complimented by Power BI

 🤖AI built in — no additional licence